Toxic Coal Ash in Alabama: Addressing Coal Plants’ Hazardous Legacy

 For more information on regulated coal ash sites in Alabama and throughout the U.S., see Mapping the Coal Ash Contamination.

-16 Unregulated Coal Ash Legacy Ponds and Inactive Landfills in Alabama (ash dumps exempted from the 2015 Coal Ash Rule)
+16 Coal Ash Legacy Ponds and Inactive Landfills in Alabama

-In addition, Alabama hosts 16 unregulated inactive coal ash landfills and legacy ponds at three active and retired coal plants.
-The exact number remains unknown because utilities are not required to report these sites.
+In addition, Alabama hosts 16 inactive coal ash landfills and legacy ponds at three active and retired coal plants.
+The exact number remains unknown because utilities were not required to report these sites.

 These dumps are almost certainly contaminating water and threatening health and the environment; however, monitoring data are not currently available for most unregulated sites.